 St Albans is a small city just north of London.
 It’s primarily known for its tie to the Romans, who inhabited the area starting in the 1st century BCE.
 History lovers will especially enjoy this London day trip.

+If you’re wondering about the activities in St Albans, you’ll be happy to know that this small city is packed with delightful experiences.
 Discover St Albans’ Roman past at the Verulamium Museum.
 It’s filled with Roman artefacts and shows what life was like when this ancient population thrived in Britain.